Careers

 Chatham Hall seeks energetic faculty and staff who are passionate about working with students and helping them to develop as learners.
 We work in a dynamic setting with colleagues who strive to provide the best student experience possible.

-For many faculty members, Chatham Hall is not just a school or job, but also a home.
+For many faculty members, Chatham Hall is not just a school or job but also a home.
 With 93% of students living on campus, the majority of faculty do the same to support our 24-hour community and take advantage of the benefits of living where you work.

 Our students join us from all over the world, and we seek a faculty and staff base to welcome and support them in every facet of their experience.
 Successful employees contribute to and are committed to diversity and multicultural educational practices, show the ability to communicate effectively with diverse populations, and create an inclusive work environment.